 The 737 BBJs have a range of 11,390 km enabling them to fly directly from Canberra to Hong Kong or Tokyo.

 Based at Defence Establishment Fairbairn in Canberra, these aircraft are operated by Number 34 Squadron.
-Number 34 Squadron operates and crews the special purpose VIP fleet of BBJs and CL604 Challengers.
+Number 34 Squadron operates and crews the special purpose fleet of BBJs and CL604 Challengers.

 The BBJ combines the fuselage of the Boeing 737-700 aircraft with a strengthened aft section, and the centre-section, wing and landing gear of the 737-800 aircraft.
 Winglets are standard, affording 5 to 7 per cent reduction in cruise drag, resulting in 4 to 5 per cent increase in range.